All

 Published Mar 27, 2025

-Campus Tour: Altiora Pangram Wirye
+Campus Tour: Altiora Wirye

-by Altiora Pangram Wirye
+by Altiora Wiyre

-Altiora Pangram Wirye (2/3)
+Altiora Wiyre (2/3)

-Campus Tour: Altiora Pangram Wirye
+Campus Tour: Altiora Wirye

-Welcome to Altiora Pangram Wirye Campus!
+Welcome to Altiora Wirye Campus!
 We are excited to introduce you to our key facilities that help create an engaging and dynamic learning environment for both our students and staff.
 As you enter, you'll find our school uniforms, shoe racks, and slippers neatly arranged for the students.
 Beyond the entrance, our library provides a welcoming space where students can read, study, and explore new topics.
 With thousands of books supporting our programs, we aim to cultivate a lifelong love of reading!
 Just beyond the library, the classrooms are designed to inspire learning across various levels, including dedicated spaces for Kindergarten and Elementary students.
 A handwashing station is conveniently located nearby, promoting good hygiene!
 Our Indoor Gym is a lively space for PE classes, offering a variety of activities that help our youngest learners learn English through engaging activities.
 And just outside, we have our Outdoor Playground, where students can enjoy physical activities, play, and breathe in the fresh air during breaks.
 We hope this gives you a glimpse of the wonderful facilities that support both our students’ and staff’s growth here at our campus!

 Published Mar 26, 2025